 - New image: create a new disk image file.
-Opens the New Image window, which lets you select the image size and where to save the file. - Existing image: insert a disk image file into this drive.
-Dragging and dropping an image file on the icon will also load it. - Existing image (Write-protected): insert a disk image file into this drive as a read-only disk. - Export to 86F: convert the currently-inserted disk image file to 86Box's 86F surface image format.
+Opens the New Image window, which lets you select the image size and where to save the file. - Existing image: insert a disk image file into this drive. - Existing image (Write-protected): insert a disk image file into this drive as a read-only disk. - Export to 86F: convert the currently-inserted disk image file to 86Box's 86F surface image format.
 You will be asked where to save the converted file. - Eject: remove the currently-inserted disk from this drive.